Severson-Group/AMDC-Hardware/docs/Encoder.md

 | Low-level input voltage (logic LOW)   | 0V   |     | 0.8V |
 | Common-mode input voltage             | -7V  |     | 7V   |

 When the chip is operated at nominal conditions (Vcc = 5V, room temperature 25C), the output signals of the chip are such that the high-level output voltage is 3.8V or more and low-level output voltage is around 0.2V.
 Typical current the chip consumes is about 10mA.
-This translates to about 50mW of power consumption with 5V supply.
+This translates to about 50mW of the power consumption with the 5V supply.
 The rise and fall times of the output signal are both approximately equal to 4ns.
-Assuming the system as first order, the maximum frequency the chip can reliably operate at is approximately 0.35/4ns = 87.5MHz.
+Assuming the system as a first order, the maximum frequency the chip can reliably operate at is approximately 0.35/4ns = 87.5MHz.

-Before connecting the encoder to AMDC, the user should check if the encoder output signals satisfy recommended operating conditions of the chip.
+Before connecting the encoder to the AMDC, the user should check if the encoder output signals satisfy recommended operating conditions of the chip.
 More detailed information on the operating conditions can be found in the [datasheet](http://www.ti.com/lit/ds/symlink/am26c32.pdf).

 ### 4. Level Shifter

-After the encoder differential signals are converted to single-ended, these signals are then level-shifted/translated to a lower voltage, allowing compatibility with PicoZed FPGA.
-The level shifter [SN74LVC8T245](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf) uses two separate configurable power-supply rails and allows for bidirectional operation.
+After the encoder differential signals are converted to the single-ended, these signals are then level-shifted/translated to a lower voltage, allowing compatibility with the PicoZed FPGA.
+The level shifter [SN74LVC8T245](http://www.ti.com/lit/ds/symlink/sn74lvc8t245.pdf) uses two separate configurable power-supply rails and allows for the bidirectional operation.
 Signals on each side (input or output) are referenced to their respective voltage rail.
 In the AMDC REV D design, the input voltage rail is at 5V and the output voltage rail is at 1.8V.
 The outputs of this chip (6 signals in total if 2 encoders are connected) are then transmitted to PicoZed.
 The rise and fall times of the output signal are both approximately equal to 1ns.
-Assuming the system as first order, the maximum frequency the chip can reliably operate at is approximately 0.35/1ns = 350MHz.
+Assuming the system as a first order, the maximum frequency the chip can reliably operate at is approximately 0.35/1ns = 350MHz.

 ## PCB Layout

 All chips and D-sub connectors are located on the top layer.
 The top layer is used to route the signals from the D-sub connectors to the differential to single-ended converter then to the level shifter.
 The inner layers are used to route the signals from the level shifter to PicoZed.
-Each inverting and non-inverting pair of encoder signals are terminated by a resistor on the bottom layer.
-All signal traces have 6mil thickness.
-Supply and ground traces connected to the chips have thickness of 10mil.
+Each inverting and non-inverting pair of the encoder signals are terminated by a resistor on the bottom layer.
+All signal traces have a 6mil thickness.
+Supply and ground traces connected to the chips have a thickness of 10mil.